SUNDERLAND AND TYNE LUSTRE POTTERY

 An orange-lustre bowl, but this time with the Carr and Sons stag's head impress.

 The first detail below is the plate 3 pink bowl above.
 Note the window under the gable of the house on the left side.
 The stag's head impress bowl above is the centre detail.
 Note the ghost of the window and the rowing boat.
-Also, that foliage has been added.
+Also, that the foliage has changed.
 The third image is the plate 4 bowl below, and clearly from a different copper plate.

 John Carr & Sons, North Shields – plate 4